 Special Time is a great way for fathers to connect with their babies.
 It can lay the foundation of a strong attachment for years to come.
 It’s also important for dads to have someone to talk to—someone with whom they can share their highest hopes for their families and the challenges that come along with the work of parenting.
 Setting up a Listening Partnership or joining a parenting group can help dads notice how much they love their new baby.
 This will help shed some of their worries and frustrations.

 Julie Johnson is a been-there-experienced-that mom, a teacher, a trainer and a researcher.
-She has 20 years of experience with families and a master’s degree in education.
+She is a Hand in Hand Certified Instructor and has 20 years of experience with families, along with a master’s degree in education.